 Cadify Library

-This page explains, in simple terms, how Cadify keeps library files synchronized between the local machine and the cloud (Dropbox), what is required for synchronization to run, and basic user guidance.
+This page explains, in simple terms, how Cadify keeps library files synchronized between the local machine and Cadify Cloud, what is required for synchronization to run, and basic user guidance.

 What Cadify Library Sync does

-- Keeps files and folders in the local Cadify library folder in sync with the Cadify library stored in Dropbox.
+- Keeps files and folders in the local Cadify library folder in sync with the Cadify library stored in Cadify Cloud.

 - Sync is two way:

-- Files and folders added or changed locally are uploaded to Dropbox.
+- Files and folders added or changed locally are uploaded to Cadify Cloud.

-- Files and folders added or changed on Dropbox are downloaded to the local library.
+- Files and folders added or changed on Cadify Cloud are downloaded to the local library.

 - Folder structure is preserved.
 Files are compared by content, so unchanged files are not re uploaded.

-Cadify connects the local library for each nopCommerce store to a matching Dropbox app folder.
+Cadify connects the local library for each nopCommerce store to a matching Cadify Cloud client workspace.

-- Each store gets its own app folder under the Dropbox
+- Each store gets its own client workspace.

-Appsfolder. - The folder name is based on the store name or URL.
+- The workspace's name is based on the store name or URL.

 Example: